 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
 HAR's relative strength trend has been increasing over the last 4 months.
 This type of price action is favorable.

 PRICE PERFORMANCE COMPARED TO ALL OTHER STOCKS: [PASS]

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
 HAR's relative strength of 82 is at an acceptable level, and therefore passes this test.

 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
 There is confirmation in HAR's industry (Audio & Video Equipment), as there are 9 companies that have a relative strength at or above 80.

 DECREASING LONG-TERM DEBT/EQUITY: [PASS]

 Preferred companies must have a ROE of at least 17%.
-HAR's ROE of 15.4% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.
+HAR's ROE of 17.4% is above the minimum 17% that this methodology likes to see, and therefore passes the criterion.